Our Medical Services

 The health check is available each year, to all persons who identify as Aboriginal or Torres Strait Islander descent, regardless of age.

 Indigenous people have a higher incidence of illness and higher mortality rate than other Australians, therefore regular health checks should help to reduce or prevent serious illness by early detection and treatment.

 - The purpose of this health check is to ensure all indigenous people receive the optimum level of health care

 - To encourage early detection and diagnosis of common and treatable diseases

 - To reduce the incidence of common and treatable diseases that cause considerable morbidity and early mortality

 Skin Cancer Clinic

-Aspire Medical Centre offer skin cancer clinic which include skin cancer risk assessments, testing and treatments.
-Utilising the latest equipment, we ensure that your skin conditions are professionally assessed and treated by our specialist skin cancer doctors.
-Our purpose built facilities enable our staff and doctors to provide you with quality care in modern and comfortable surroundings.
+Aspire Medical Centre offers a skin cancer clinic that includes skin cancer risk assessments, testing, and treatments.
+Utilizing the latest equipment, we ensure that your skin conditions are professionally assessed and treated by our specialist skin cancer doctors.
+Our purpose-built facilities enable our staff and doctors to provide you with quality care in modern and comfortable surroundings.